ChrisK-0/imeline_ajalugu-wordpress/README.md

 ### Fixed broken spots in CSS and re-wrote code structure

 Added some broken CSS spots that had gone out of place in progress.
 Started thinking about a function to let the user select which posts to show.
 For example, when there are 6 total categories published and accordions per page is set to 3, then the user can choose which 3 of the 6 are shown.

+## Day 30

+### Tried to make Event categories sortable with a new column

+Added a column to the custom taxonomy Categories.
+The button is not yet clickable and sorts in a weird way.